 The process for wiring RGB fans without headers differs from the three methods described above.

-To achieve this, you’ll need to gather all of your tools in one location and bring everything with you when you want to connect them!
+To achieve this, you’ll need to gather all your tools in one location and bring everything with you when you want to connect them!

 A four-pin dual connection RGB fan controller with a power wire.